Generic Name: travoprost (TRAV-oh-prost)

 If OVERDOSE is suspected:

-- Travatan drops is to be used only by the patient for whom it is prescribed.
+- Travatan Drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.